The Holistic Actor Method Four-Day Introductory Workshop:

 To apply please send short bio together with a photo of yourself.

-The project is made possible by the support of the Department for Interethnic Relations of the Romanian Government (DRI).
+The project is made possible by the support of the Department for Interethnic Relations of the Romanian Government (DRI) and the Bethlen Gábor Fund (BGA).